kriss-u/selenium-python-framework/README.md

   -h, --help            show this help message and exit -u URL, --url URL     the URL to test
   -e ENV_FILE, --env-file ENV_FILE
-                        the file where environment variables are located (default: .env) -d DRIVER, --driver DRIVER
+                        the file where environment variables are located (default: .env)
+  -b BROWSER, --browser BROWSER
+                        the browser to run tests on (must be on the drivers.config[platform][]
+  -d DRIVER, --driver DRIVER
-                        the path of the driver (should contain gecko, chrome, etc. in the filename) -s SCREENSHOTS_DIR, --screenshots-dir SCREENSHOTS_DIR
+                        the path of the driver (should contain gecko, chrome, etc. in the filename)
+  -s SCREENSHOTS_DIR, --screenshots-dir SCREENSHOTS_DIR
                         the directory path to store screenshots (default: screenshots)

 ```